 Pixels are the native unit of measurement for digital image files.
 In order to print at any given size, it is important to know that you have a sufficient amount of pixels.
-Not enough, and your image will pixelate.
+Not enough, and your image could be fuzzy or pixelated.
 This guide shows the ideal amount of pixels needed for high resolution Giclée printing.
 More is good, but overkill.
 Not enough, and you should consider printing at a size equal to the amount of pixels your file has.
-There is some wiggle room, but you should be within the ballpark of these figures.
-Try using the formula at the bottom of the page to calculate your own images.
+There is quite a bit of wiggle room, but you should be within the ballpark of these figures.
+Try using the formula below to calculate your own images.

 ** PPI (pixels per square inch) is a measurement of resolution.
 300ppi means that you have 300 pixels in every square inch of your digital image.
 This is the standard resolution for giclée printing.